One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Find your perfect accommodation in Porto with Booking.com.
 We recommend these traditional, small-scale and centrally located options near public transport:

-Explore the wonders of Porto and beyond with the best tours and activities powered by GuruWalk and EatWith.
-We recommend these sustainable options with local providers:
+Explore the wonders of Porto and beyond with the best tours and activities offered by local providers:

 Porto is an easy-to-love city.
-We liked Lisbon, but with its deeper and narrower Douro river valley, striking bridges, and historic (sometimes a bit scruffy) architecture, Porto is even more picturesque than Lisbon (in our opinion, anyway).
+We already liked Lisbon.
+But, with its deeper and narrower Douro river valley, striking bridges, and historic (sometimes a bit scruffy) architecture, Porto is even more picturesque than the capital (in our opinion, anyway).

 If you love churches, you’re in heaven here (pun intended).
-The number of churches, especially those with blue azulejo tiles (inside, outside or both), is only topped by the number of places to enjoy a drink and/or meal.
-People from Porto are not called Tripeiros (Tripe-Eaters) for no reason: they love their food (and Tripe is just one, albeit unusual, delicacy you can taste here).
+The number of churches, especially those with blue-coloured azulejo tiles (inside, outside, or both), is only surpassed by the number of places to enjoy a drink and/or a meal.
+People from Porto are not called tripeiros (tripe eaters) for no reason: they love their food (and tripe is just one, albeit unusual, delicacy you can taste here).

 Map of Accommodation, Points of Interest, Eateries and Transport